Service Animal Policy

 Concerns Regarding Service Animals

-A member of the College who has a concern about the behavior of a service animal should direct his/her concern to the Director of the Learning Center.
+A member of the College who has a concern about the behavior of a service animal should direct his/her concern to the Director of Disability Support and Success.
 Concerns regarding service animals of employees should be reported to the Chief Human Resources Officer.
-The Director of the Learning Center will investigate the concern and determine an appropriate outcome.
-The Director of the Learning Center may consult with the Associate Director of the Library & Learning Center and/or other College personnel.
+The Director of Disability Support and Success will investigate the concern and determine an appropriate outcome.
+The Director of Disability Support and Success may consult with the Associate Director of the Library & Learning Center and/or other College personnel.
 Any person who wishes to appeal a decision related to a service animal should pursue resolution through the appropriate complaint resolution procedures available through the College